CodonoTeam/cryptocurrency-exchange-script/README.md

 1. **BTC Type [BTC, BCH, LTC, DOGE, DASH, ZCASH, PivX, etc]:** Support for various Bitcoin-type cryptocurrencies including Bitcoin, Bitcoin Cash, Litecoin, Dogecoin, Dash, Zcash, PivX, and more.

-2. **ETH ERC20 [Ethereum and All ERC20 Tokens]:** Integration with Ethereum network and support for all ERC20 tokens built on the Ethereum blockchain.
+2. **ALL EVM CHAINS [ERC20/BEP20/FTM20/AVAX20]:** Integration with All EVM networks and support for all standard ERC20 tokens built on the EVM blockchain.
+See [chainlist](https://chainlist.org/) to see complete list of supported evm chains.

 3. **Waves and Tokens:** Integration with the Waves blockchain and support for tokens created on the Waves platform.

 4. **XMR and Cryptonote:** Support for Monero (XMR) and other cryptocurrencies using the Cryptonote protocol.

-5. **BNB and BEP20 Tokens:** Integration with Binance Smart Chain (BSC) and support for BEP20 tokens.
+5. **Block.io:** Integration with Block.io

 6. **XRP:** Integration with the Ripple (XRP) blockchain, allowing users to hold and trade XRP.